STAFF

 Executive Director

 A part of the Planet in Focus team from 2010-2012, Katherine was delighted to return to the festival in 2016.
 She has worked extensively in the arts sector as a producer in film, theatre and visual arts including the UK-based Cape Farewell – The cultural response to climate change as Development Director for Carbon 14: Climate is Culture in partnership with ROM Contemporary Culture.
 Katherine has an MA in Communication and Cultural Studies with a research focus on fresh water as both a commodity and a human right through the historical narrative of Toronto’s R.C.
 Harris Filtration Plant.
-She also serves on the steering committee of CREW Toronto (Community Resilience to Extreme Weather), the Advisory Committee for Youth Unstoppable and on the board of the international Green Film Network.
+She also serves on the Advisory Committee for Youth Unstoppable and on the board of the international Green Film Network.

 Lesley Johnson